 Click the "I want to" button, then "Explore Atlas 14 Changes"

 Enter your address and click on "Search."

 Areas shown in blue are mapped within the 100-year floodplain currently.
 Purple areas indicate the interim 100-year floodplain, based on Atlas 14 and our new understanding of flood risk in Austin.

 To print or download a map of your property, click the "I want to" button again and select "Print a Floodplain Map."
 Check the circle next to "Custom Map" and then the circle next to "Atlas 14."
 Choosing "Print Current" will prepare a map of the area you are currently zoomed in to.

 What the City is Doing

 We are proposing to change City code to address our new understanding of this increased flood risk.
 Currently many of our floodplain regulations are based on the 100-year flood.
-We are proposing to use the current 500-year flood for our regulations until floodplain maps can be redrawn.
+We are proposing to use the 500-year flood for our regulations until floodplain maps can be redrawn.
 This change means that the current floodplain regulations will apply to more properties.
-Property owners and businesses in the 500-year floodplain would have new restrictions if they want to develop, expand, remodel or improve their properties.
+Property owners and businesses in the interim 100-year floodplain would have new restrictions if they want to develop, expand, remodel or improve their properties.